Spekkhogger/semester-project-2023/README.md

 ## Description
 A school project to create an auction website.
 The user should be able to register/login, create auction, bid on auctions and view and edit their profile.
 This project consist of several pages:
-- Landingpage with a modal register/login
+- Landing page with a modal register/login
 - Auction page
 - Detailed page for each auction
 - Create a new auction
-- Profilepage
+- Profile page

 The page and URL are hosted on Netlify.com

 [Link to page](https://jazzy-halva-eacb6b.netlify.app/)

 ### Dependencies: